krwndbbs/MOLEQL/README.md

   by Joshua M. Willman was invaluable. [*Willman's GitHub*](https://github.com/Apress/Beginning-PyQt--second-edition/tree/main) page was also quite useful in this learning process.

+- I initially thought programming in OpenGL might be beyond me, but then I discovered the book by Lee Stemkoski and Michael Pascale, "Developing Graphics Frameworks with Python and OpenGL" which I downloaded from the Taylor & Francis Open Access [*site*](https://www.taylorfrancis.com/books/oa-mono/10.1201/9781003181378/developing-graphics-frameworks-python-opengl-lee-stemkoski-michael-pascale).

 ## Contributions

 Anyone interested in contributing to this project should contact me by email: